The path to victory in 2018 is with Rebecca Otto. Here are 10 reasons why.

 Rebecca Otto outperformed Congressman Nolan’s margin in the 8th congressional district by 11%.

-- On the Iron Range it was by 12%—and this was after her 2013 vote asking for better financial assurances from foreign corporations before copper-nickel mining occurs near the BWCA and Lake Superior, and the subsequent industry-aligned attack campaign.
+- On the Iron Range Otto outperformed Nolan by 12%—and this was after her 2013 vote asking for better financial assurances from foreign corporations before copper-nickel mining occurs near the BWCA and Lake Superior, and the subsequent industry-aligned attack campaign.

 - Rebecca Otto outperformed Governor Dayton in the 8th by 4%.

-Rebecca Otto outperformed Congressman Nolan across Northern Minnesota by 11 points.
+Rebecca Otto outperformed Congressman Nolan in every county in Northern Minnesota.

 Rebecca Otto overwhelmingly wins among the Metro DFL base - which is critical to statewide victory